-A. It is the policy of the Village to make periodic tests of all meters on one inch size and smaller without specific charge to the consumer.
-There shall be, however, no obligation upon the Water Department to make these tests nor shall the failure to do so give rise to the assumption that the meters are in any way out of order or incorrectly registering.
+It is the policy of the Village to make periodic tests of all meters on one inch size and smaller without specific charge to the consumer.
+There shall be, however, no obligation upon the Water Department to do these tests nor shall the failure to do so give rise to the assumption that the meters are in any way out of order or incorrectly registering.

-1. Any municipal meter shall be taken out and tested upon the complaint of the consumer and upon payment of a fee of thirty dollars ($30.00).
-If upon testing, the meter is not within three per cent of being accurate, it shall be repaired or replaced and the thirty dollar fee refunded to the consumer.
+Any municipal meter shall be taken out and tested upon the complaint of the consumer and upon payment of a fee at market rate.
+If upon testing, the meter is not within three per cent of being accurate, it shall be repaired or replaced and the fee refunded to the consumer.

-2. If there should be a disarrangement of the meter, or a faulty registration of the quantity of water consumed for the current period, the correct amount shall be taken to be that of the registration plus the deficiency, or leave the excess, that subsequent readings of the meter shall indicate.
-If it is found that the meter is stopped or failed to register, the quantity of water consumed shall be taken to be the same as that of the corresponding period of the previous year and the bill rendered accordingly.
+If there should be a disarrangement of the meter, or a faulty registration of the quantity of water consumed for the current period, the correct amount shall be taken to be that of the registration plus the deficiency, or leave the excess, that subsequent readings of the meter shall indicate.
+If it is found that the meter has stopped or failed to register, the quantity of water consumed shall be taken to be the same as that of the corresponding period of the previous year and the bill rendered accordingly.

-SECTION X. COSTS OF REPAIRING METERS
+SECTION IX COSTS OF REPAIRING METERS

-A. Where repairs are necessitated by the normal deterioration of the meters through use, the cost of repairing such meters shall be borne by the Village.
+Where repairs are necessitated by the normal deterioration of the meters through use, the cost of repairing such meters shall be borne by the Village.

-B. Where repairs to the meters are necessitated by neglect on the part of the consumer, such as damage done by freezing, or by hot water backing through the meter, or by actual breakage, the consumer shall be charged for the cost of the repair work; such cost, however, shall not exceed the cost of purchasing a new meter of the same size.
+Where repairs to the meters or associated components are necessitated by neglect on the part of the consumer, such as damage done by freezing, or by hot water backing through the meter, or by actual breakage, the consumer shall be charged for the cost of the repair work; such cost, however, shall not exceed the cost of purchasing a new meter of the same size and the costs shall be paid by the property owner, and will be based on market rates.

-SECTION XI.
-FROZEN WATER SERVICES RESPONSIBILITY
+SECTION X. FROZEN WATER SERVICES RESPONSIBILITY

 The Village Board does not assume responsibility for frozen services, notwithstanding the fact that the installation of any service which may subsequently become frozen had been installed and/or approved by the Water Superintendent or designated agent.
-In an emergency situation, the Village can instruct customers to let their water run.
-If so instructed, the Village will allow a ten dollar ($10.00) credit on the next bill.
-The credit given shall not reduce the customer's bill below the minimum charge for the period.

-SECTION XII.
+SECTION XI.
 RATES AND CHARGES

 Water shall be charged quarterly to all consumers of water, as herein defined, in accordance with the rate schedule established by resolution of the Village Board.
 After said rate schedule has been legally adopted by the Village Board according to due process of law, refer to the Village of Speculator Water Department Rate schedule.
+A reasonable request for monthly billing may be considered if the request is made in writing by the property owner and approved by the Village Board.

-SECTION XIII.
+SECTION XII.
 SEASONAL CUSTOMERS